 - Serious Games and Gamification – Serious games traditionally combine a typical game structure (objective, procedures, rules, challenge, rewards, etc.) with a serious, problem driven, educational dimension.
 They are a powerful tool for engagement and education due to their inherent fun factor.
 In blending game mechanics with existing dynamic models, we are able to present players with hypothetical situations and scenarios allowing them to make decisions motivated by their own values and preferences.
 By tracking these decisions, we can learn about their preferences, motivations and behaviour.

-Our application areas focus on sustainability and conservation of natural resources.
+Our application areas focus on health, sustainability and conservation of natural resources.
 For example:

-- How do we adapt to our changing environment?
+- Resilience and adaptation: How do we adapt to our changing environment?
 Is it smart to invest in the floodplain when flood probability is increasing?
 Where and how should resilient urban development take place given exacerbating risks of fires, storms, floods, heat waves?

 If Anthropocene is to stay, our social goals should prioritise care for the life support system on planet Earth, and our priorities should change from individual wellbeing and maximising consumption to saving, rationing, sharing and community building.
 There are numerous social information technologies that can help us make these changes.
 We just need to improve them and put them to work.